Mikawa Kokubun-ji

 The Mikawa Kokubun-ji (三河国分寺) is a Buddhist temple located in the Yawata neighborhood of the city of Toyokawa, Aichi, Japan.
-It is the modern successor of one of the provincial temples established by Emperor Shōmu during the Nara period (710–794) for the purpose of promoting Buddhism as the national religion of Japan and standardising control of Yamato rule over the provinces.
+The temple belongs to the Sōtō school of Japanese Zen.
+Its main image is a statue of Yakushi Nyōrai.
+It is the modern successor of one of the provincial temples established by Emperor Shōmu during the Nara period (710–794) for the purpose of promoting Buddhism as the national religion of Japan and standardising control of imperial rule over the provinces.

-The site of the original temple, 400 meters to the northeast of the modern temple, was designated as a National Historic Site in 1922.
+The site of the original temple was designated as a National Historic Site in 1922, with the area under protection expanded in 2019.

-History
+Mikawa Kokubun-ji ruins

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).

+The Mikawa Kokubun-ji is located in the southern end of the alluvial plateau (Yahata Plateau) between the Otowa River and the Shirakawa River, west of Toyokawa city, in eastern Aichi Prefecture.
+In addition to the remains of the Mikawa Kokubun-niji provincial nunnery, the remains of the provincial capital of Mikawa Province (Shiratori Ruins) and Funayama No. 1 Kofun (the largest ancient tomb in eastern Mikawa) are also located in the vicinity.